Guide to attending both fairs in Fargo this summer

 The Downtown Street Fair kicks off at 10 a.m. so to kick off the weekend, head down there and get the first pick of the vendors’ wares.
 Wander in and out of the tents and get the lay of the land.

-There are going to be over 35 food vendors at the Downtown Street Fair this year, find an old favorite or try something new for lunch.
+There are going to be tons food vendors at the Downtown Street Fair this year, find an old favorite or try something new for lunch.

-After your big shopping day, grab a beer from one of the local breweries who will be setting up shop along the main drag of the fair and head to the stage to enjoy some local bands at 5:30 p.m. and then the Gear Daddies at 7.
+After your big shopping day, grab a beer from one of the local breweries who will be setting up shop along the main drag of the fair and head to the stage to enjoy some local bands at 5:30 p.m. and then the Chase & Ovation (a salute to the music of Prince) at 7 p.m.

 Since gates to the Red River Valley Fair do not open until 11, we recommend grabbing some breakfast before your big day at the fair.
-Deaner’s Diner in West Fargo is a fantastic diner and in the perfect location to swing by before you head to the fair.
+Deaner’s Diner in West Fargo is a fantastic diner and in the perfect location to swing by before you head to the Red River Valley Fair.

-Once your all fueled up for the day, make your way to the fun at the fairgrounds.
-Unlimited wrist bands for the day are $30 so grab one of those and head on in (if you haven’t already taken advantage of the Mega Pass for a whole 10 days of fun).
+Once you are all fueled up for the day, make your way to the fun at the fairgrounds.
+If you’re in it for the long haul, grab one of the Mega Passes for a whole 10 days of fun for $120.

 The Midway opens at 12 p.m. so after you’re all settled in, find some of your favorite rides and get to it.
 This whole afternoon should be filled with corn dogs, funnel cakes, cheese curds, and a whole lotta carnival rides.

-Spend the morning perusing any of the 145 artists/makers’ tents and picking up anything you might have missed on Thursday.
-Don’t miss the Audubon Society’s pop-up prairie and petting zoo as well as the henna artist and face painter.
+Spend the morning perusing any of the artists/makers’ tents and picking up anything you might have missed on Thursday.

-On the way to the Red River Valley Fairgrounds, we recommend grabbing lunch from a local restaurant, some lighter options (to save room for fried foods later) would be Stone Town Grill or a BYO salad from The Tavern.
+On the way to the Red River Valley Fairgrounds, we recommend grabbing lunch from a local restaurant, a lighter option (to save room for fried foods later) would be a BYO salad from The Tavern.

 After your lunch, head to the RRVF to enjoy some more carnival rides and also check out the farm animal exhibits as well as each of the competitive exhibits like the competition for best homemade brews, canned products, and ceramics.

-The evening is meant for one last sunset Ferris Wheel ride and of course the Trace Adkins concert starting at 7 p.m. on the grandstand.
-Grab another corn dog and an ice-cold beer and enjoy the country singer’s greatest hits.
+The evening is meant for one last sunset Ferris Wheel ride and the Parmalee and Maddie & Tae concert.
+Grab another corn dog and an ice-cold beer and enjoy the country music.